 Intertain: Chapter 12

-For the first time, we didn’t have any newcomers at a session of Intertain.
+For the first time, we didn’t have any newcomers to a session of Intertain.
 But that is perfectly fine.
 We still yet live, and it is always a privilege for old friends to meet and enjoy each other’s company.

 Videogames are filled with things that aim to kill us.
 As players, we are often being trained to survive a variety of situations.
 Amid battles of life and death, one of the most popular threats thrown at us over the years would be zombies.
-In dealing with the undead, Plants vs. Zombies has shown us to never underestimate an army defensive vegetation grown on the front lawn.
+In dealing with the undead, Plants vs. Zombies has shown us to never underestimate an army of defensive vegetation grown on the front lawn.

 How have your parents taught you to survive?

-It was pretty exciting to be able to show our group a serious game-of-the-year contender in God of War.
+It was exciting to show our group a serious game-of-the-year contender in God of War.
 KJ had the honours of becoming Kratos who, in the series’ dramatic and violent history, has been known to be a vengeful killer of pagan deities.
 After a full slaughter of ancient Greek gods, the focus has now shifted to the setting of Norse mythology, where Kratos attempts to live a quiet life with his new family.
 With his partner’s passing, however, he finds himself solely responsible for his son, Atreus.
 The task of teaching the boy to survive the world now rests with him.

-In the section that we played, they go on a hunt for deer in an area plagued by monsters.
+In the section that we played, they go on a hunt for deer in an area plagued by dangerous monsters.
 While Kratos is an expert in survival tactics, he is flawed as a father and haunted by a troubled past.
 Tension can be seen in the way he stumbles between care and discipline for Atreus, unsure of what exactly he should do to best equip the boy to face and endure a hostile world.
-The rage that characterises the Spartan also adds strain to the difficult relationship.
+The volatile rage that characterises the Spartan also adds strain to the difficult relationship.
 It would seem that surviving alone is tough, but teaching children to survive would be tougher still.